Analysis | What the Chicago school closures mean for Democrats

 These comparisons, as they often do, skip over all kinds of nuance and key differences — the biggest one being that the air traffic controllers were federal employees, and their strike was plainly illegal.
 Reagan had significantly more leverage than Biden does to get Chicago teachers back in classrooms.

 But that doesn’t mean the administration is relegated to bystander status.
-And indeed, the situation is one of the biggest tests to date of the Democratic Party’s increasing efforts to assure they aren’t viewed as the party of lockdowns and school closures — particularly after they thought they’d moved past the latter.
+And indeed, the situation is one of the biggest tests to date of the Democratic Party’s increasing efforts to assure they aren’t viewed as the party of lockdowns and school closures — particularly after they thought they had moved past the latter.

 It also comes as the administration and the party have very recent evidence of how damaging such perceptions can be at the ballot box; schools and extended school closures were a significant issue in the Virginia governor’s race, which the GOP won.